sam20118/ELK_Stack/README.md

 ![Network Diagram](Diagrams/NetworkDiagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select Ansible/Playbooks files may be used to install only certain pieces of it, such as Filebeat.
+I recommend going through each document searching for \#TODO\#, as these areas may be subject to change based on your particular set up.

   - Ansible/ansible.cfg
   - Ansible/hosts